How to Be an Independent Contractor

 - Bank fees

 - Travel expenses

-In this section, we go over the tax forms contractors must fill out throughout each tax year:
+In the US, contractors must fill out the following tax forms throughout the tax year:

 Form W-9: Share your Social Security or tax identification number with your client